NTIA/scos-tekrsa/README.md

 Below are the steps to run scos-sensor with the scos-tekrsa plugin:

-TEMPORARY NOTE: Use the copy_driver_files branch of scos-sensor

 1. Clone scos-sensor: `git clone https://github.com/NTIA/scos-sensor.git`.

 2. Navigate to scos-sensor: `cd scos-sensor`